linuxserver/docker-documentation/FAQ.md

     sudo apt install -t buster-backports libseccomp2
     ```

+#### Option 4
-4. Reinstall/update your OS to a version that still gets updates.
+Reinstall/update your OS to a version that still gets updates.
     * Any distro based on DebianStretch does not seem to have this package available
     * DebianBuster based distros can get the package trough backports, as outlined in point 2.